SkretasLab/ProteoSeeker/README.md

 1. The selected protein families are determined based on their input codes.
 Type **1, 2, 3** analysis.
 2. The profiles and protein names associated with the selected families are collected and the spd is created.
 Type **1, 2, 3** analysis.
-3. The protein database is filtered based on the collected protein names, the sfpd is created.
+3. The protein database is filtered based on the collected protein names and the sfpd is created.
 Type **2, 3** analysis.
 4. The reads of the FASTQ files go several quality control checks by FastQC.
 Type **1, 2, 3** analysis.
 5. The reads are preprocessed by BBDuk and then are analyzed by FastQC for a second time.
 Type **1, 2, 3** analysis.
 6. The preprocessed reads are assembled into contigs by Megahit.
 Type **1, 2, 3** analysis.